-Puttmann angrily criticized news stories about her nephew, saying reporters typically gloss over his difficult upbringing.
-She said police routinely accused him of stealing even when he hadn't and school officials didn't give him a chance — something police and school officials have adamantly denied.
+Police routinely accused him of stealing even when he hadn't and school officials didn't give him a chance, she said -- something police and school officials have adamantly denied.

 Harris-Moore told a psychologist in 2008 that his mother was abusive when she'd been drinking, according to a court document cited Monday by The Herald newspaper of Everett.
 His father left when he was a toddler, and his stepfather died when he was 7, Kohler has said.